.jpg)

 The Master family's surname is recorded as Master, Chester Master and Chester-Master.
 Francis' brother, Charles Chester Master, also a Lieutenant in the 58th Regiment, died on 7 December 1847 aged 27 in New South Wales.
 Through his wife Emma Jane Macarthur, Francis was related to the Macarthur sisters who married into the Leslie family.
 His youngest daughter, Lillian Chester Master, born in Queensland in 1862, was a nurse at the Bristol Military Hospital in England during World War I. Her photograph appears in a Sydney Mail article dated 15 May 1918 featuring photographs of the many descendants of Philip Gidley King who served in World War I. (See link below.)

-Biography based on research by Rod Pratt, Visiting Fellow, Harry Gentle Resource Centre.
-Additional research by Jan Richardson.
+Note: This biography is based on research by Rod Pratt, Visiting Fellow, Harry Gentle Resource Centre, with additional research by Jan Richardson.

 Archival Resources